-Allen's Temporal Logic
+Temporal Logic

-The Temporal Logic of James Allen provides a simple and practical method for reasoning about the temporal relations between events.
+The system of Temporal Logic proposed by James Allen (Allen 83) provides a simple and practical method for reasoning about the temporal relations between events.
 The system provides an illustration of the role of relations in reasoning and in structured knowledge representation.

-Allen's Temporal Logic is designed to express knowledge about temporal relations in a manner that
+Temporal Logic is designed to express knowledge about temporal relations in a manner that